On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: System Model and Preliminaries

-We now present an important intermediate result. \begin{thm}[Analytical Propertise of (Nice) Interaction-Mechanisms] Let $X$ denote a set of (valid) causal interaction-mechanisms which satisfies Assumptions~\ref{assmp:macpomdp:structured_X}(a,b).
+We now present an important result for a generic set of interaction-mechanisms that satisfies Assumptions~\ref{assmp:macpomdp:structured_X}(\textit{a,b}). \begin{thm} Let $X$ denote a set of (valid) causal interaction-mechanisms which satisfies Assumptions~\ref{assmp:macpomdp:structured_X}(a,b).
 Then, under Assumption~\ref{assmp:macpomdp:boundedcosts}(a), the following statements hold for all $(T, \alpha)$: \begin{enumerate} \item[(A)] The long-term costs, $\Ctn{T}{\alpha}$ and $\Dtn{k,T}{\alpha}$, $k \in [K]$, are lower semi-continuous.
 If Assumption~\ref{assmp:macpomdp:boundedcosts}(b) also holds, then they are uniformly continuous,

-\item[(B)] The set $\ocmtn{T}{\alpha}(X)$, as a subspace of $\Mta{m(T, \alpha)}{\cup_{t=1}^{T} \l( \hstspace{t} \times \aspace \r)} $, is compact.
+\item[(B)] The set $\ocmtn{T}{\alpha}(X)$, as a subspace of $\Mta{m(T, \alpha)}{\bigcup_{t=1}^{T} \l( \hstspace{t} \times \aspace \r)} $, is compact.

 \item[(C)] The inner-product forms, $\ftn{T}{c}$ and $\ftn{T}{d_k}$, $k \in [K]$, are lower semi-continuous.
 If Assumption~\ref{assmp:macpomdp:boundedcosts}(b) also holds, then they are uniformly continuous.